grandparkla/nyela/index.markdown

 This will be an alcohol-free, family-friendly event; no beer garden or point of purchase.
 No alcohol is permitted in the event space.

-### Weather

-Grand Park \+ The Music Center's N.Y.E.L.A. will continue rain or shine.
-Please note that umbrellas will not be allowed in the event.

 ## Featured Artists

 <div class="featured-artists" markdown="1">